 Most online courses at Penn State are developed with the assistance of a learning designer.
-The College of Earth and Mineral Sciences has an entire institute, the John A. Dutton e-Education Institute, devoted to this process.
+The College of Earth and Mineral Sciences has an entire institute, the John A. Dutton Institute for Teaching and Learning Excellence, devoted to this process.
 The Dutton Institute works in close partnership with the College's five academic departments to design, develop, and manage all of the College's online courses, certificates, and degree programs.

 You can learn more about us on the Dutton Institute website.

 Every faculty member who authors or teaches an online course is paired with a member of the Dutton Institute learning design faculty.
 These individuals are education experts who specialize in pedagogy and technology.
 Your learning designer will collaborate with you in the creation of your online course, ensuring that your course design is informed by tested learning theories, research, and practices.